First revised August 2, 2016; last revised July 18, 2025

 9. Thina middha (“frozen mind”) is like moss covering the water.
 Sleepiness is just a symptom of it.
 It is a dull mind that has not been exposed to Dhamma.

-• When one learns Dhamma, one’s mind gets energized.
-Those meditators who fall asleep during meditation can get rid of that problem by learning pure Dhamma.
+- When one learns Dhamma, one’s mind gets energized.
+Those meditators who fall asleep during meditation can overcome this problem by learning the pure Dhamma of the Buddha.

 Uddhacca kukkucca – Worse Than Either Uddhacca or Kukkucca

-10. Uddhacca kukkucca (customarily translated as restlessness and brooding) arises because of high-mindedness (uddhacca) and low-mindedness (kukkucca); in most cases, because of the high-mindedness, one tends to DO lowly things.
+10. Uddhacca kukkucca (customarily translated as restlessness and brooding) arises because of high-mindedness (uddhacca) and the tendency to engage in lowly deeds (kukkucca); in most cases, because of the high-mindedness, one tends to DO lowly things.

 Vicikicchā – No Faith Because of Incomprehension of Noble Truths/Paṭicca Samuppāda/Tilakkhana

 11. With vicikicchā, one tends to do stupid things because of ignorance of the true nature of this world.
-It comes from “vi” is twisted, “ca” (pronounced “cha”) is thoughts, and “icchā” or cravings.
+It comes from “vi” (meaning twisted or unwise), “ca” (pronounced “cha”) is thoughts, and “icchā” or cravings.

-• For example, the tendency to do immoral actions to get one’s wants comes from vicikicchā.
+- For example, the tendency to commit immoral actions to fulfill one’s desires stems from vicikicchā.
 One does not know or does not care about the adverse consequences of such activities.
-Thus vicikicchā is compared to muddy water.
+Thus, vicikicchā is compared to muddy water.

-• One must get rid of both the ten types of micchā diṭṭhi and comprehend Tilakkhana to some extent.
+- One must eliminate both the ten types of micchā diṭṭhi and comprehend Tilakkhana to some extent.
 That means having a good idea about the real nature (anicca, dukkha, anatta) of this world.
 That helps REMOVE the vicikicchā nīvaraṇa.

 A Simile (Analogy)

-• A mind “blinded’ by the five hindrances can keep on adding “more bad stuff” even without realizing it.
+- A mind “blinded’ by the five hindrances can keep on adding “more bad stuff” even without realizing it.
 If you take a glass of muddy water and add more mud to it, you cannot see much difference.
-On the other hand, if you take a glass of clean water, you can see the presence of even a bit of dirt.
+On the other hand, if you take a glass of clean water, you can see the presence of even the tiniest amount of dirt.

-• That is why one should listen to discourses or read Dhamma posts, preferably when the mind is calm.
+- That is why one should listen to discourses or read Dhamma posts, preferably when the mind is calm and clear.
 Then one can absorb more.

 Mundane Meditations – Good Start

-• These hindrances are the results of bad habits (“gati“) we have developed over many lives.
+- These hindrances are the results of bad habits (“gati“) we have developed over many lives.
 They have become deep-seated cravings (“āsāvās“), which remain with us as mental impurities (kilesa).
 When one starts on Ariya meditation, such bad habits, desires, and mental impurities will decrease.
-In the simile we talked about initially, the water in that lake will become pure by removing the dye, boiling water, moss, wind, and mud.
-Similarly, the lake becomes calm and serene again in the absence of those ROOT CAUSES.
+In the simile we initially discussed, the water in that lake will become pure by removing the dye, moss, and mud, and also by preventing disturbances through boiling and wind.
+The lake becomes calm and serene again in the absence of those ROOT CAUSES.

 Next, “Solution to a Wandering Mind – Abandon Everything?“, ……..